Characters: Matthew Mouse, Matilda Mouse, Dory Doe, Chelsey Chickadee, Rocky Raccoon

 Matilda Mmm, fresh berries?
 That does sound good.
 Okay, I guess I’ll come. (hops) Brrr, I can see my breath.

-Matthew Come on, let’s go over to those berry bushes. (hops off stage)
+Matthew Come on, let’s go! (hops off stage)

-Doe Oh, no. I’m quite warm.
+Doe Oh, I’m quite warm.
 I’ve got my winter coat on.
 It’s like wearing a blanket.

 Matilda You put a coat on?

-Matilda You’re lucky to have such a thick coat.
-I only have a thin coat of fur.
+Matilda You’re lucky to have such thick fur.
+I only have a thin coat and I’m brrr cold.

-Doe Yes, my coat is very thick.
-Here, you can have this fur that I shed. (presents fur)
+Doe Here, Matilda.
+You can have this fur that I shed. (move fur to mouse)

-Chelsey Chickadee Nope.
-Just fluffed up my feathers.
+Chickadee Nope.
+Just fluffed up my feathers a bit.